minio/warp/README.md

 Benchmarking get operations will upload `--objects` objects of size `--obj.size` and attempt to download as many it can within `--duration`.

+If versioned listing should be tested, it is possible by setting `--versions=n` (default 1), which will add multiple versions of each object and request individual versions.

 Objects will be uploaded with `--concurrent` different prefixes, except if `--noprefix` is specified.
 Downloads are chosen randomly between all uploaded data.